History of Metminco

 During the first half of 2010 Metminco raised funds through an AIM listing in London (granted on 1 April 2010), increased its holding in Hampton to 69.4% by exercise of the JIC Option, and completed the purchase of North Hill.
 On 6 December 2010, Metminco completed the acquisition of Hampton's minority shareholder's interests resulting in Hampton becoming a wholly owned subsidiary of Metminco.

 On 28 April 2011 the Company completed the acquisition of a further 50% interest in the Mollacas, Vallecillo and Loica projects, resulting in these projects becoming 100% owned, in addition to purchasing Barrick's conditional buy back right with respect to the Los Calatos Project.

 Having secured a 100% interest in its advanced projects (Los Calatos, Mollacas and Vallecillo), Metminco embarked on an major work programs at these projects.
 During 2014, and following the conclusion of initial exploration programs, the Company abandoned the Isidro, Camaron and La Piedra project's, the latter of which was acquired in June 2011.

-The Company's projects, as summarised below, are located in the well-constrained metallogenic belts of Colombia, Peru and Chile:
+The remaining projects, as summarised below, are located in the well-constrained metallogenic belts of Peru and Chile: